itaddiction/hello-world/README.md

 # hello-world
-Test to learn how to use github
+This repository was created as a part of my preparations for teaching my students how to use github :)